cameronneylon/barcelona-declaration-website/content/conference.md

 <hr class="small">
 {{< /rawhtml >}}

 **Update - registration is now closed.
-Please check your spam folder if you registered but have not received a message about acceptance of your registration**
+Please check your spam folder if you registered but have not received a message about acceptance of your registration.**

 Registration is open for staff members of organizations that are signatories or supporters of the Barcelona Declaration.
 Because of space constraints at the conference venue, we are able to welcome at most two people per organization for on-site participation.